 Because land speculation has been the driving force for the Grand Parkway (not mobility), this provision could be invoked widely and applied unevenly to developers vs. homeowners and state parks/preserves.

-Consider this combined scenario
+Consider this combined scenario:

 If approved, Amendment 7 could enable developers to speculate on land purchases along and adjacent to the proposed Grand Parkway corridor, with the state or local tolling authority's promise to buy that land from the developers with Amendment 12 approved bonds backed by the state general fund.
 This would allow the tolling authority to protect the Right of Way for the Grand Parkway project and to conduct the necessary planning and engineering.
 This investment would only be prudent however if the developers promise to repurchase at a later date (easy to agree to that deal when guaranteed the original purchase price!) and develop the adjacent land so that projected toll revenue could be tied to projected population increases.
 Striking that kind of deal could render the Grand Parkway an economical project, which it is clearly not today, but at the irreparable cost to the land and the life of its inhabitants.